Skip to content

 Christian dating advice for guys

-First of all, kudos for knowing your boundaries and taking them seriously.
-It’s a common assumption that guys are more interested in sex and physical intimacy than girls, but that’s not always the case.
-And whenever there’s a discrepancy over physical boundaries between dating partners, fear over losing the relationship can easily cloud your judgment.
+Kudos for knowing your boundaries and taking them seriously.
+It’s a common assumption that guys are more interested in physical intimacy than girls but that’s not always the case.
+And fear over losing the relationship can easily cloud your judgment.

 The question to ask: Do you love God more?